Jasppo/ms-stats-final-project/README.md

 1. Open R Studio and create a new project.
 2. Download *Analysis.R*, *data/*, and *info/* into the folder of your new R Project.
 3. Run *Analysis.R*

-    3a.
-Note: You may need to install packages used in the code.
-    3b.
-Note: This option may not install the same package versions that our team used.
+*Note: You may need to install packages used in the code.
+However, this option may not install the exact package versions utilized by our team, unlike option #1.*

 ## R Session Info

 R and R Studio Version used during the development of our analysis:

 - R version 4.3.3 (2024-02-29)
 - R Studio Version 2023.12.1+402

+## Note

+*Analysis.R* is a cleaned-up version of our Quarto Markdown file responsible for generating the PDF report.
+The Quarto Markdown file is not provided here for two reasons: 1) it is messy and considerably longer, and 2) it relies on the [quarto titlepages](https://nmfs-opensci.github.io/quarto_titlepages/) extension, which might necessitate an extra step to reproduce the analysis.
+Hence, *Analysis.R* was created for simplicity.

+Please reach out to our team if you require the Quarto Markdown file.